teamradish/TRTwitchPlaysBot/README.md

 Issues and pull requests are greatly encouraged!
 Please file an issue for a feature request, such as a new platform or service, or regarding any bugs you encounter.

 ### Support
-Feel free to ask questions or discuss devleopment on our Matrix room at [#TRBot-Dev:matrix.org](https://matrix.to/#/!hTfcbsKMAuenQAetQm:matrix.org?via=matrix.org).
+Feel free to ask questions or discuss development on our Matrix room at [#TRBot-Dev:matrix.org](https://matrix.to/#/!hTfcbsKMAuenQAetQm:matrix.org?via=matrix.org).
 You can also [contact us](mailto:trbot@posteo.de) for support.
 Paid setup and support options are also available.

 Developing software takes considerable time and effort, and we have poured hundreds of hours of our spare time into making TRBot what it is and freely available to everyone.
 Kindly consider [buying us a coffee](https://ko-fi.com/kimimaru) or [donating](https://liberapay.com/kimimaru/).